 The gated estate is reached from the village; its sweeping driveway brings one up to the main entrance which is flanked by Mediterranean terracotta pots and twisted ancient olive trees.

-Check-in is in offered in a traditional style, in the reception area, an understated rustic space with fireplace and sofa.
+Check-in is offered in a traditional style, in the reception area, an understated rustic space with a fireplace and sofa.
 There wasn’t a signature welcome drink, although later I discovered the hotel offers plenty of treats for guests.
 The reception area offers little indication of the sophistication of the guest suites and the rest of the hotel.

 Luggage is delivered to one’s room – a welcome service since the property is spread out over a number of stone buildings on the hillside; a labyrinth of hidden courtyards, sunny terraces and garden pathways.
 My escorted journey to my suite took me through the gardens and past one of two outdoor swimming pools.